DriveQuantPublic/react-native-drivekit/packages/demo/README.md

-# DriveKit React Native demo application
+# DriveKit React Native sample application

 This is an sample application to illustrate how to embed the DriveKit SDK into a React Native mobile application

-## How to run demo App
+## How to run the sample app?

 - Open the main repository folder on terminal